 If you did not suffer a physical injury, emotional damages or mental health conditions will typically not be covered.
 That’s because you must have a physical injury or illness to have a valid workers’ compensation claim.

 Benefits You Can Receive Through a Workers’ Compensation Claim

-Workers’ comp is meant to compensate you for the costs of your work injuries, especially if your injuries prevent you from working for an extended period of time.
+Workers’ compensation is meant to compensate you for the costs of your work injuries, especially if your injuries prevent you from working for an extended period of time.
 Here are the main benefits you can receive through workers’ compensation.
 You can also find more benefits information through the SBWC website.

 Any medical treatment that is reasonable, necessary, and related to your work illness or injury should be covered under workers’ compensation.
-To receive these benefits, you must see an authorized physician through your employer’s workers’ comp policy.
+To receive these benefits, you must see an authorized physician through your employer’s workers’ compensation policy.

 Your employer should provide a list of physicians for you to choose from or the name of a managed care organization to contact for treatment.
 It’s very important that you see a doctor who is authorized.
 Otherwise, your treatment costs may not be covered through workers’ compensation.

 Most medical benefits cannot be received for more than 400 weeks, but most workers recover and are able to return to work well before that time.